LeanderDev/UmbracoDocker/README.md

 docker build --force-rm -t umbracodockerimage . docker run -d -v "{Absolute path to the folder of the locally stored repo}:C:\inetpub\wwwroot" -P --name umbracodockercontainer umbracodockerimage

--then in order to browse your application docker exec -it umbracodockersite ipconfig there you can copy and browse to the IPv4 Adress
+- then in order to browse your application docker exec -it umbracodockersite ipconfig there you can copy and browse to the IPv4 Adress